AI Engineer vs. Data Scientist: Key Differences and Career Paths

 Specific positions may prefer a candidate with a master’s or even a Ph.D.
 Additional certifications in statistical analysis, cloud computing, and machine learning can help you further stand out as you apply for jobs in this field.

 In addition, if you’re looking at a specific industry or field, relevant experience could be important.
-For example, if you’re pursuing work in an asset management company, you may have a better chance of garnering consideration if you can include past experience working in investments or banking on your resume.
+For example, if you’re pursuing work in an asset management company, you may have a better chance of garnering consideration if you can include any experience you have working in investments or banking on your resume.

 Career paths

 While a relevant educational background will help you get a starting position as an AI engineer or data scientist, you’ll define your career path as you continue to build expertise and take on an area of specialization.
+Both of these positions apply to various industries.
 Let’s dig deeper and consider how you may move up the ranks in either field from an entry-level role to a more senior position.

 AI engineers